sadasystems/private-message/README.md

 $ git push remote master
 ```

-* note: plain text messages stored in the `plain` directory, named message_[something] will be ignored by git.
+* note: plain text messages stored in the `plain` directory, will be ignored by git.

 ### Installation
 ```sh